 Understanding Bass Behavior and Habits

-• Cover: Bass love places with shelter—think weeds, fallen trees, rocks, docks, and lily pads.
-These spots provide hiding places for ambushing prey.
+Cover: Bass love hiding in structures like weeds, fallen trees, rocks, and lily pads.
+These provide shelter and ambush points for prey.

 How to Identify a Bass Hotspot